zubairchutea/thrivecart/README.md

 ## ThriveCart Lifetime Coupon Code Pro Plan (Save $690)

-[Grab $690 off the ThriveCart Lifetime Deal](https://shadowx--checkout.thrivecart.com/thrivecart-pro-account/) for the Pro Plan and unlock everything from the Standard package plus powerful upgrades for serious sellers.
-Get built-in affiliate management, smart subscription retention, advanced automation, and a clean customer portal that keeps buyers happy and returning.
-You’ll also gain full access to ThriveCart Learn+, their premium course platform for hosting and selling online classes.

-All of this comes in a single one-time payment, with no recurring bills or hidden charges.
-Many users recover the cost within months thanks to higher conversions and freedom from monthly platform fees.
-It’s a simple way to own professional-level cart software and keep more of your profits.
+Use the [ThriveCart Lifetime coupon code for the Pro plan](https://shadowx--checkout.thrivecart.com/thrivecart-pro-account/) to save $690 and get everything in the Standard Plan plus advanced tools for serious sellers.
+This includes affiliate management, subscription retention features, advanced automation, a customer portal, and full access to ThriveCart Learn+ for hosting and selling courses.
+All of this comes with a single one-time payment, no recurring fees, letting you boost conversions, save on platform costs, and keep more of your profits.

 <a href="https://shadowx--checkout.thrivecart.com/thrivecart-pro-account/">
     <img src="http://eduactivedeals.com/wp-content/uploads/2025/10/discount-button.png" alt="Discount Button">
 </a>

-## $495 Off ThriveCart Promo Code
+## ThriveCart Promo Code - $495 Off

-[Claim $495 off the ThriveCart Standard Plan](https://shadowx--checkout.thrivecart.com/thrivecart-pro-account/) with a one-time payment that eliminates monthly fees for good.
-This deal gives you unlimited products, sales funnels, and checkout pages, along with free lifetime updates to keep your store running smoothly.
-Perfect for online sellers, it combines full functionality with a price that saves hundreds compared to the regular subscription, letting you grow your business without recurring costs.
+Use a [$495 off ThriveCart promo code](https://shadowx--checkout.thrivecart.com/thrivecart-pro-account/) to get the Standard Plan with a one-time payment, eliminating monthly fees permanently.
+This deal includes unlimited products, sales funnels, checkout pages, and free lifetime updates, giving online sellers full functionality at a fraction of the regular cost and letting you grow your business without recurring expenses.

 <a href="https://shadowx--checkout.thrivecart.com/thrivecart-pro-account/">
     <img src="http://eduactivedeals.com/wp-content/uploads/2025/10/discount-button.png" alt="Discount Button">